Skip to content

 12 Graduate Courses (48 credits)

-The degree is customizable.
-Within the program curriculum, you choose a capstone or thesis track as well as the government and elective courses that meet your learning goals.
+The degree is highly customizable.
+As part of the program curriculum, you choose a capstone or thesis track as well as the government and elective courses that meet your learning goals.

-• 1 Engaging in Scholarly Conversation (on campus)
+- 1 Engaging in Scholarly Conversation (see on-campus experience)

 Tip: Seminars offer small-class discussions as well as ample opportunities to connect with faculty and peers while engaging in research.
 We encourage you to complete multiple seminars.